SOCRA-EPITA-SIGL-2024/react-vite-template/README.md

 # React vite template

-This is only aimed to be copied.
+This template is part of frontend workshop for EPITA SIGL 2024 students.

 Copy the folder `frontend` to your local repository.